 Breaston is approximately 8 miles from Derby and a similar distance from Nottingham and is only a short drive from Long Eaton where there are Asda and Tesco superstores and many other retail outlets as well as state and independent schools for older children which include The Wilsthorpe Academy, Long Eaton School and Trent College which also has The Elms School for younger children.
 The Firfield Primary School is found near to the centre of Breaston and this has an excellent reputation to help children start their formative years at school.

 There is open green space within the village which includes Duffield Close village green in the centre of the village and Perkes Park recreation area which can be accessed from Longmoor Lane and Rectory Road.
 There is also the Golden Brook storage lagoon which is maintained by Derbyshire Wildlife Trust that is open for members to visit.
 There are also many walks in the surrounding countryside with a network of footpaths and bridleways radiating from the village with a footpath along the dis-used Derby canal along with large sections of the canal being opened by the Nottingham and Derby Canal Trust and there is also the coffin walk between Breaston and St Chad’s and nearby Wilne which as the name suggest was used in the years gone by to transport coffins between Breaston and the church graveyard at St Chad’s.

-Robert Ellis are a well regarded local estate agency which sells and lets many homes in the Breaston and surrounding area.
+Robert Ellis are a well-regarded local estate agency that sells and lets many homes in the Breaston and the surrounding area.